 In 2008 the Higher Education Committee of the National Association of Writers in Education, the national subject association for Creative Writing, produced the first specific Benchmark Statement for Creative Writing teaching and research in universities and colleges in the UK.
 You’ll find a copy of that Benchmark here on the NAWE website.
-NAWE has since worked with the Quality Assurance Agency for Higher Education (QAA) on an official Creative Writing Benchmark which has just been published in 2015
+NAWE has since worked with the Quality Assurance Agency for Higher Education (QAA) on an official Creative Writing Benchmark which was published early in 2016.

 Creative Writing research can take many forms, but at its heart are the activities of writing creatively.
 That is, those engaging in Creative Writing research are active creative writers, producing creative works as key parts of their research explorations.